projectglow/glow/docs/source/introduction.rst

 - Integration with other data types: Genomic data can generate additional insights when joined with data sets such as electronic health records, real world evidence, and medical images.
 Since Glow returns native Spark SQL DataFrames, its simple to join multiple data sets together.
+- GloWGR, a distributed version of the `regenie <https://rgcgithub.github.io/regenie/>`_ method, rewritten from the ground up in Python.